-A completed Visa application form (VAF9- PBS Migrant) accompanied with PBS Appendix 8 General Student Self- Assessment form which are available from the UK Visas website
+A completed Visa application form (VAF9- PBS Migrant) accompanied with PBS Appendix 8 General Student Self- Assessment form which are available from the UK Visas and Immigration website

 - An original unconditional enrolment letter from LSBF.
 A Confirmation of Acceptance to Study (CAS) number